The Potential Profits of Compulsive Writing

 I was in my mid-thirties when I first started writing in earnest because I had to make a living.
 I was in a tiny town surrounded by other tiny towns in the Sierra.
 Most of us lived there because of the natural environment and unique culture of places off the grid of major highways.
-With degrees in African Studies, Anthropology and Archeology, I was perfectly unemployable there.
+With degrees in African Studies, Anthropology, and Archeology, I was perfectly unemployable there.
 So, I did what any naive college graduate would do – I started a newspaper.

 This kickstarted my career as a writer because I had no money to hire reporters for my publication.
 I was writer, editor, layout artist, ad sales manager, and delivery driver.
 When, after five years of building goodwill and losing money like a Shibu Inu sheds fur, it was a natural move to seek work as a cub reporter at whatever publication would have me.